matthewjosephtaylor/say-my-name/README.md

 # Thanks

-- Special thanks to @song940 who created 'dns2' https://github.com/song940/node-dns
+- Special thanks to [Liu Song](https://lsong.org/) who created 'dns2' https://github.com/song940/node-dns
   - The backbone of DNS services is built thanks to this library
 - See [package.json](./package.json) for the full list of code dependencies.
   - Too many to name, but I wish to thank all those generous enough to share their work so freely.